Reward charts: what are they?

-4. Give your child the stickers straight after the behaviour
+4. Give your child stickers straight after the behaviour

-When your child gets the sticker straight after the behaviour you want to see, it reinforces this behaviour.
-Likewise, some specific praise reminds your child why he’s getting the sticker or token.
+When your child gets stickers straight after the behaviour you want to see, it reinforces this behaviour.
+Likewise, some specific praise reminds your child why they’re getting stickers or tokens.
 For example, ‘I really like the way you and Mia have been playing and sharing toys this morning.
 Here’s a star for your chart’.

 5. Try to stay positive

 If your child doesn’t earn a star, it’s best to just move on.
 Also try to avoid punishing your child by saying, ‘I’ll take a star away’, or ‘You won’t get any stars if you keep that up!’
 Focus on encouraging your child to try again.

 You can gradually stop using the reward chart once your child’s behaviour has changed.
 For example, you might gradually phase out a reward chart by increasing the length of time between stickers or points.
 If your child is getting a sticker each day for unstacking the dishwasher, you could make it a sticker every two days, with praise and hugs as well.